nonoleroux/nonoleroux/README.md

     => For more details, feel free to check the projects down below ⬇️

-- 📷&nbsp;&nbsp;Here is a second snapchot of what I've been working on during my 12 months apprenticeship:
+- 📷&nbsp;&nbsp;Here is a second snapshot of what I've been working on during my 12 months apprenticeship:
     * **Typescript/React** coding and refactoring components from the Design System as part of a DevOps Team.
     * **NodeJS** coding for a media server/media center - an internal tool of the company - as part of a DevOps Team.
     * **Typescript/React** coding pages on the main website on the Front side as part of a FT Team.